docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The text layer's spacing between lines.
+The Text layer's spacing between lines.

+Returns zero if :ref:`TextDocument.autoLeading` is true.

+Setting this value will also set :ref:`TextDocument.autoLeading` to true across the affected characters.

 .. warning::
-   If the text layer has different leading settings for each line, this attribute returns the setting for the first line.
+   This value only reflects the first character in the Text layer.
-   Also, if you change the value, it resets all lines in the text layer to the specified setting..
+   If you change this value, it will set all characters in the Text layer to the specified setting.

+   The minimum accepted value to set is 0, but this will be silently clipped to 0.01.

 **Type**